zyntrom/Obsidian/Kalvium Class Note/Critical Thinking/Module 1/Section 3 The Lazy System and Cognitive Ease.md

 It’s always trying to **save energy**—and often takes shortcuts unless absolutely necessary.
 When we’re mentally exhausted, **System 2 (the analytical part of the mind)** goes off-duty, and quick, automatic decisions from **System 1** take over.

+When we’re mentally tired, these kinds of errors happen more frequently.
+System 2 is the gatekeeper that prevents faulty logic—but only when it has energy left.

+## Willpower and the Mind

+### Why Does This Matter?

+Because **willpower can be trained.** Every time you resist a distraction or temptation, you’re building that self-control muscle.
+## Cognitive Ease